 You can try harness training cats in the weeks leading up to your move, and see if short rides in the car on a harness (with lots of shower curtains lining the car!) are less stressful.
 I’ve also seen cats be happier in a large dog crate in the back seat, with a hiding tent inside the crate, and their litterbox too.
 That is a great setup for longer car trips too.

 There are many nationwide chains of hotels that accept pets.
 Check out Motel 6, Holiday Inn, La Quinta, and Comfort Inn.
 Call ahead to make reservations with your pets.

-If you are moving within a 1 day drive of your new home, driving is definitely the safer and easiest choice for moving with your pets.
-Even if you live farther, even if your pets are slightly comfortable on car trips, it is still a safer option if you have more than 1 pet per person moving and cannot fly with your pet in the cabin with you, or cannot afford or are not moving along one of PetAirways routes.
+If you are moving within a 1 day drive of your new home, driving is the safer choice for moving with your pets.
+If you are moving farther and your pets are comfortable on car trips, it is still a safer option than flying — especially if you have more than 1 pet per person moving and cannot fly with your pet in the cabin with you.
 If flying is the only option, click here to read our article on flying safely with your pets.